FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 > </audio>
 >
 > And together, when facing in different directions, you can experience the
 > transitions between on-axis and off-axis sounds.
-Make sure you wear your
-> headphones for the best experience.
 >
 > The following is a sample recorded from
 > the iOS version.